frictionlessdata/website/site/introduction/README.md

 The [software](/software) is based on a suite of data standards that have been designed to make it easy to describe data structure and content so that data is more interoperable, easier to understand, and quicker to use.
 There are several aspects to the Frictionless software, including two high-level data frameworks (for Python and JavaScript), 10 low-level libraries for other languages, like R, and also visual interfaces and applications.
 You can read more about how to use the software (and find documentation) on the [software](/software) page.

-For example, here is a validation report created by the [Fricitonless Repository](https://repository.frictionlessdata.io/) software.
+For example, here is a validation report created by the [Frictionless Repository](https://repository.frictionlessdata.io/) software.
 Data validation is one of the main focuses of Frictionless Data and this is a good visual representation of how the project might help to reveal common problems working with data.

 ![Report](/img/introduction/report.png)